borisdj/EFCore.BulkExtensions/README.md

 Available on [NuGet](https://www.nuget.org/packages/EFCore.BulkExtensions/).
 Latest Version: 1.0.5<br>
 Package manager console command for installation: *Install-Package EFCore.BulkExtensions*

-*Be aware that Composite PKs are not yet supported, so you dont't make incorrect update.*<br>
 Usage is simple and pretty straightforward.<br>
 Extensions are made on *DbContext* class and can be used like this (both regular and Async methods are supported):
 ```csharp